smarzougui/cinemaAngular/README.md

 # Cinema Angular

-This is a basic projet for using the MobieDB API, to create an interactive AngularJS application.
+This is a basic projet for using the MovieDB API, to create an interactive AngularJS application.

 ## Installation procedure